 It should be clear by now that economics covers a lot of ground.
-That ground can be divided into two parts: Microeconomics focuses on the actions of individual agents within the economy, like households, workers, and businesses; Macroeconomics looks at the economy as a whole.
-It focuses on broad issues such as growth of production, the number of unemployed people, the inflationary increase in prices, government deficits, and levels of exports and imports.
-Microeconomics and macroeconomics are not separate subjects, but rather complementary perspectives on the overall subject of the economy.
+That ground can be divided into two parts: Microeconomics focuses on the actions of individual agents within the economy, like households, workers, and businesses; macroeconomics looks at the economy as a whole.
+It focuses on broad issues such as growth, unemployment, inflation, and trade balance.
+Microeconomics and macroeconomics are not separate subjects but are, rather, complementary perspectives on the overall subject of the economy.

 To understand why both microeconomic and macroeconomic perspectives are useful, consider the problem of studying a biological ecosystem like a lake.
 One person who sets out to study the lake might focus on specific topics: certain kinds of algae or plant life; the characteristics of particular fish or snails; or the trees surrounding the lake.
-Another person might take an overall view and instead consider the entire ecosystem of the lake from top to bottom; what eats what, how the system stays in a rough balance, and what environmental stresses affect this balance.
-Both approaches are useful, and both examine the same lake, but the viewpoints are different.
-In a similar way, both microeconomics and macroeconomics study the same economy, but each has a different viewpoint.
+Another person might take an overall view and instead consider the entire ecosystem of the lake from top to bottom: what eats what, how the system remains in balance, and what environmental stresses affect this balance.
+Both approaches are useful, and both researchers study the same lake, but the viewpoints are different.
+In a similar way, both microeconomics and macroeconomics study the same economy, but each has a different starting point, perspective, and focus.

-Whether you are looking at lakes or economics, the micro and the macro insights should blend with each other.
-In studying a lake, the micro insights about particular plants and animals help to understand the overall food chain, while the macro insights about the overall food chain help to explain the environment in which individual plants and animals live.
+Whether you are looking at lakes or economics, the micro and the macro insights should illuminate each other.
+In studying a lake, the “micro” insights about particular plants and animals help us to understand the overall food chain, while the “macro” insights about the overall food chain help to explain the environment in which individual plants and animals live.

-In economics, the micro decisions of individual businesses are influenced by whether the macroeconomy is healthy; for example, firms will be more likely to hire workers if the overall economy is growing.
+In economics, the micro decisions of individual businesses are influenced by the health of the macroeconomy—for example, firms will be more likely to hire workers if the overall economy is growing.
 In turn, the performance of the macroeconomy ultimately depends on the microeconomic decisions made by individual households and businesses.

 What determines how households and individuals spend their budgets?
 What combination of goods and services will best fit their needs and wants, given the budget they have to spend?
 How do people decide whether to work, and if so, whether to work full time or part time?
 How do people decide how much to save for the future, or whether they should borrow to spend beyond their current means?

-What determines the level of economic activity in a society?
-In other words, what determines how many goods and services a nation actually produces?
+What determines the level of economic activity in a society or nation?—that is, how many goods and services does it actually produce?
 What determines how many jobs are available in an economy?
 What determines a nation’s standard of living?
 What causes the economy to speed up or slow down?
-What causes firms to hire more workers or to lay workers off?
+What causes firms to hire more workers or lay them off?
 Finally, what causes the economy to grow over the long term?